matiasagnolin/test-xing/README.md

     "errors": [
         {
             "errorCode": 440,
-            "message": "Movie id #1000 cast info can not be retrieved", "details":  {
+            "message": "Movie id #1000 cast info may not be complete" },
-                "movieId": "1000",
-                "missingArtistIds": [4, 3000]
-            }
-        },
         {
             "errorCode": 450,
-            "message": "Movie id #1002 details can not be retrieved", "details": {
+            "message": "Movie id #1002 details can not be retrieved" }
-                "movieId": "1002"
-            }
-        }
     ]
 }
 ```
+* The genres are provided as a static resource in the `genres.json` file.
+You can either read it or hardcode them in the app.

-* Some of the fields in the response are different than what you receive as raw info from the downstream services. (e.g. releaseYear vs. releaseDate, `id`s are strings, ... etc.)
+* Some of the fields in the response are different than what you receive as raw info from the downstream services. (e.g. `releaseYear` vs. `releaseDate`, `id`s are strings, ... etc.)
-* You need to compose the final response from different downstream services.

 ### Error Handling:

-* The downstream service provides a /genres endpoint (see documentation there) to return all valid genres that can be queried.
-* Response can have missing cast info (partial response) for some of the movie details. (e.g. failing artist-info service downstream) If that is the case the `errors` should identify which cast info is missing but still return whatever is available with HTTP 200 status code.
+* Response can have missing cast info (partial response) for some of the movie details. (e.g. failing artist-info service downstream) If that is the case, it should appear in `errors` but still return whatever is available with HTTP 200 status code.
 (See errorCode: 440 above)
-* Response can have missing movie details (partial response), apart from the `id`. (e.g. failing movie-info service downstream) If that is the case the `errors` should identify which cast info is missing but still return whatever is available with HTTP 200 status code.
+* Response can have missing movie details (partial response), apart from the `id`. (e.g. failing movie-info service downstream) If that is the case, it should appear in `errors` but still return whatever is available with HTTP 200 status code.
 (See errorCode: 450 above)
 * Your endpoint should have a retry mechanism to handle the random 500 errors coming from the downstream service.
+Please assume the failure rate is unknown.

 ## Things to remember

-* Make sure you have good test coverage.
-* Make sure your code is organized, well layered.
-Do not forget to review the rubric.md file to see what we are looking for.
+* We will be evaluating your pull request based on the rubric that we provided in the `rubric.md` file here.
 Treat this as a production codebase.
+* Make sure you have tests, though end-to-end testing is not required.
+* Please keep it simple, only implement what is asked here.
+Nothing less, nothing more.
+* Please DO NOT publish your solutions on a public facing profile.
+These coding challenges are intended for internal XING interview processes.
+* We will delete this repository once the final interview process is done.

 # How it works?

 You can implement this challenge in one of the following languages - Ruby, Java, Kotlin, Scala, PHP - depending on the position you are applying for.
 The choice of frameworks etc. are up to you.

 When you are ready, you need to send us a pull request.
 Our reviewers will review your pull request, give you feedback comments (sometimes you may be required to do some changes), and if all goes well merge your pull request and invite you to next stage of interviews.

-Please keep in mind:

-* We will be evaluating every pull request you sent based on the rubric that we provided in the `rubric.md` file here.
-* We will not be reviewing your story/task branches, only your pull-request.
-* Please only implement what is asked here.
-Nothing less, nothing more.
-And of course pay extra attention to providing tests.
-* Please DO NOT publish your solutions on a public facing profile.
-These coding challenges are intended for internal XING interview processes.
-* We will delete this repository once the final interview process is done.

-# The Setup

-You can implement this coding challenge in the language/stack you are most proficient in.
-Please let us know beforehand what that is of course.

 We provided you with a `docker-compose.yml` file that has all the downstream services you would need to use to get the data you need.